 Welcome back darlings!
-Yet, I beg to quibble that many of you suffer from a common case of ‘idle eyes’, so just this once I’ll indulge you with a few titbits about my recipe and the meadows.
+Unfortunately, it has come to Miss Windsor's attention that many of you succumbed to the common ailment of "idle eyes", so just this once one will indulge you with a few titbits about one's recipe and the meadows.

-You see, many months before I toddled off to Winnie’s allotment I was bestowed a delightful cookery book by the good lady of Fortune PR (www.fortunepr.co.uk) called Eating for Victory (Healthy Home Front Cooking on War Rations) – aren’t I a lucky girl!
+You see, many months before Miss Windsor toddled off to Winnie’s allotment, one was bestowed a delightful cookery book from the good lady of Fortune PR (www.fortunepr.co.uk) called Eating for Victory (Healthy Home Front Cooking on War Rations) – aren’t I a lucky girl!

-Then following my visit to Winnie’s precious allotment, I was delighted to learn that in 1916 there was a generous old chap known as Bishop Winnington-Ingram who granted the land or meadows to the good folk of Fulham, London, as part of an early WWI Dig for Victory campaign – How fascinating!
+Then following my visit to Winnie’s precious allotment, I was delighted to learn that in 1916 there was a generous old chap known as Bishop Winnington-Ingram who granted the land or meadows to the good folk of Fulham, London, as part of an early WWI Dig for Victory campaign.

-I say, this news excited me greatly as it fits in perfectly with my theme of food history; interest in wartime recipes, and my newly acquired cookery book!
+I say, this news excited me greatly as it fits in perfectly with my theme of food history; in particular wartime recipes.

 PHOTO CREDIT - CLICK HERE